Bad Credit Mortgage Loans

 What does bad credit score mean to you?

-The lower a person's credit score is, the higher a risk that person is considered by a lender and therefore the higher the cost of borrowing is likely to be.
+The lower a person's credit score is, the higher a risk that person is considered by a private money lender and therefore the higher the cost of borrowing is likely to be.
 In the past the choice of lenders for mortgages was pretty much restricted to the big banks or financial institutions.
 In today's market however, this restriction is no longer there.
-There are many more lenders available today who are willing to finance higher risk and high ratio mortgages that the banks won't touch.
+There are may more private mortgage lenders available today who are willing to finance higher risk and high ratio mortgages that the banks won't touch.

 What can Canadalend.com do for you?

 At Canadalend.com we have access to a large pool of such mortgage providers or private lenders who provide a variety of mortgage products catering for clients living in and across Ontario with past bad credit issues and even bankruptcy.

 If you fall into one of these groups